riazarbi/serversetup/README.md

 * Turn Tor hissen service into a stealth service
 * Add h2o.ai to the installed services
 * Add a 'create new users' dialog to create safe (non-sudo) users who will be the actual users of the web services.
+* Install and configure Tex so that RStudio and Jupyter can write .Rmd and .ipynb files to PDF.